Gillian Keegan recently secured her first Cabinet position after she was appointed Education Secretary by Prime Minister Rishi Sunak.

 “Most people did not get any, or one or two at best,” Keegan commented.
 “People say about levelling up; about recognising that talent is everywhere but opportunity isn’t.
 I lived that and I thoroughly and fully believe it.”

-Keegan has also spoken publicly about her opinions on trade unions - which are less positive.
+Something else Keegan has spoken publicly about are her opinions on trade unions - which are less positive.
 She told the BBC that when she was working in a car factory, there were a lot of strikes.
 “The union guy used to come and see me on a weekly basis and try to strong-arm me into joining, and I didn’t like the style of that,” she recalled.
 “It just seemed wrong so I never joined, which was unusual.”
 She added that she thought strikes had taken place over issues she felt were “artificial”.

 Has she been involved in any controversies?